J0B10/SMA-Speedwire/README.md

 # SMA-Speedwire
+_This library is not affiliated, associated, authorized, endorsed by, or in any way officially connected with SMA Solar Technology AG, or any of its subsidiaries or its affiliates._

 SMA-Speedwire is an api for communicating with SMA products over Ethernet using the speedwire interface.

 It allows listening for exchanged data between your devices and logging meter readings.